What is Candida?

-If you have an underlying leaky gut issue, nuts are difficult to digest and can cause irritation to the gut, especially pistachios, almonds and hazelnuts.
-Once you rid your system of candida and heal your gut (which can take weeks to months), natural unrefined nuts should be slowly introduced into the diet.
+If you have an underlying leaky gut issue, nuts are difficult to digest and can cause irritation to the gut (especially pistachios, almonds and hazelnuts).
+Once you rid your system of Candida and heal your gut (which can take weeks to months), natural unrefined nuts can be slowly introduced into the diet.

-Grains Whole Wheat and Unrefined Grains
+Whole Wheat and Unrefined Grains

-The diet allows four grains that are gluten-free and do not feed the yeast: millet, quinoa, amaranth, and buckwheat.
+Most grains should be avoided on an anti-Candida diet as they feed yeast in the body.
+The diet allows four gluten-free grains that do not support yeast growth: millet, quinoa, amaranth, and buckwheat.
 The first three are alkaline-forming.
 Buckwheat is acid-forming so cook it with a little sea salt and lots of fresh herbs to balance its acidity.
-All are high in protein.

-Grains are great in the diet but should be taken in small portions alongside the vegetable sources.
-Eating a grain entrée for your last meal is ideal.
 Like seeds and nuts, they should be soaked overnight before cooking in order to remove the enzyme inhibitor.

+All are high in protein but should be taken in small portions alongside vegetable protein sources.
+Eating a grain entrée for your final meal of the day is ideal.

 Beans & Legumes

 Leafy green vegetables, (such as turnips, kale, collards, beet greens), which grow above ground are rich in chlorophyll and help clean the blood.
-They also provide excellent sources of calcium and iron and should be included in every meal.
+They also provide excellent sources of calcium and iron and should be included in every meal when possible.

 Ocean (or sea) vegetables greatly enhance the functioning of the immune system.
 They are rich in minerals and strengthen the thyroid.
 These include Agar, Arame, Dulse, Hijiki, Kelp, Kombu, Nori, Sea Palm and Wakame.

-- Indoor, tray-grown “wheat grass” – really a long sprout – too sweet, too expansive.
+- Indoor, tray-grown “wheat grass” (really a long sprout – too sweet, too expansive)